carueda / tscfg 1.2.0

 What happened with the generated toString method?

 We think it's more flexible to let client code decide how to render configuration instances while also recognizing that very likely typical serialization libraries are already being used in the application.
 For example, the demo programs JavaUse and scalaUse use Gson and pprint, respectively.
-Although you could also use Typesafe Config itself for rendering purposes, you would be using the original Typesafe Config parsed configuration object, so the rendering won't necessarily be restricted only to the elements captured in the configuration specification used by tscfg for the generated wrapper.
+Although you could also use Typesafe Config itself for rendering purposes, you would be using the original Typesafe Config parsed configuration object, so the rendering won't necessarily be restricted only to the elements captured in the configuration schema used by tscfg for the generated wrapper.

 tests